ishaanbedi/Voyager/README.md

 <img width="1176" alt="Screenshot 2023-07-29 at 5 06 36 PM" src="https://github.com/ishaanbedi/Voyager/assets/39641326/9964ba0f-cd2d-4fc5-8b88-5ac5a3838c10">

 <img width="1188" alt="Screenshot 2023-07-29 at 5 07 40 PM" src="https://github.com/ishaanbedi/Voyager/assets/39641326/74870ed7-7a2b-4567-8622-e472fcbd58be">

+## Sending API Requests

+To send a request, enter the API URL in the provided field in the Query Builder section.
+Then, choose the request method from the dropdown menu.
+You can choose from GET, POST, PUT, DELETE, PATCH, and HEAD.
+After that, you can add headers, parameters, and authentication if required.

+Execute the request by clicking the "Run" button or pressing the "Command + R" keyboard shortcut.
+The response will be displayed in the Response Viewer section.

 ## Acknowledgements